memento-ai/Memento/apps/update-readmes/README.md

 # Update the overall project README.md file
 nx run update-readmes --provider openai --model gpt-3.5-turbo --project-only

+# Update all package README.md files and the project README.md
+nx run update-readmes --provider anthropic --model haiku
 ```

 The utility will generate or update the README.md content based on the package's source files and the current README.md content (if present).
-It will ensure that the README.md accurately reflects the package's features and usage.
+It ensures that the README.md accurately reflects the package's features and usage.

+Note: This utility is designed to work within the Memento monorepo structure.
+It automatically detects packages in both the 'apps' and 'packages' directories.